 Generally, plannerds like me love to read and/or collect books.
 I may not have the time to read everything, but I want to at least have the books in my collection so that I can read them in the future or whenever I am able to.
 Here are a few lists to consider in your search for a book for your favorite planner(s):

 - Planetizen’s Top Ten Planning Books for 2017

 - APA Books

 - AIA Store Books

 - Barnes & Noble Top Books on Urban Planning

 - New York Times Best Sellers

-Besides reading, I think most plannerds also love to watch movies, documentaries, and comedies that may or may not be directly related to our work.
-Here are some suggestions:
+Besides reading, I think most plannerds also enjoy watching movies, documentaries, and comedies that may or may not be directly related to our work.
+Here are some of my favorites:

 - Aerial America